winrarr/react-blog/backlog.md

 - Rename userLevel to auth in frontend (auth >= requiredAuth etc.)
 - Change name of updateDBAndSessions in backend
 - Clean up and improve styles
+- I think turn admin edit into a form and make save submit

 # Completed main quests